probcomp/metaprob/README.md

     $ lein repl :headless

-This takes a few seconds, then prints the TCP port number that you need to enter in the next step.
+This takes a few seconds, then prints a TCP port number (it's different every time).
 In emacs, do:

     M-x cider-connect
     localhost
-    <port> control-J
+    {port} C-j

-where `<port>` is the port you saw when you did `lein repl :headless`.
+where `{port}` is the port number you saw when you did `lein repl :headless`, M-x is meta-x, and C-j is control-J or linefeed.

-### Once it's going
+### Once it's going.
+Dealing with namespaces

 You can load a clojure file by visiting it in a buffer and doing C-c C-k.
 I think doing so will also load any needed dependencies as inferred from the `ns` form at the top of the file.

 Exploration from the REPL is a little bit annoying due to the Clojure namespace system.
-Unlike in Common Lisp, you can't even access a namespace unless you've previously 'required' it.
+Unlike in Common Lisp, which has the `::` syntax, you can't even access a namespace unless you've previously 'required' it.

 Namespace names are typically long, so I typically set up namespace